bitextor/bitextor/docs/README.md

 * **heritrix3:** This crawler can be installed unzipping the content of this .zip, so 'bin' folder gets in the "$PATH": <https://github.com/internetarchive/heritrix3/wiki#downloads>.
 After extracting heritrix, [configure](https://github.com/internetarchive/heritrix3/wiki/Heritrix%20Configuration) it and [run](https://github.com/internetarchive/heritrix3/wiki/Running%20Heritrix%203.0%20and%203.1) the web interface.
-This dependency is also not mandatory.
+This dependency is also not mandatory (in Docker it is located at `/opt/heritrix-3.4.0-SNAPSHOT`).

 * **Giawarc:** As mentioned above, another optional dependency is giawarc.
 To use this option, Go has to be installed.
 The latest version can be installed from [here](http://golang.org/dl) or using snap.
 Furthermore, the Go preprocessor itself has to be installed.